Yrukshan/Medical-AI-Voice-Agent/README.md

 * Built with ❤️ using Next.js and modern web technologies.

-* Built by ❤️ Rukshan Ekanayake.
+* Built by ❤️ Rukshan Ekanayake....